Criminal Threats Has Become a Major Crime

 What are Criminal Threats?

-California Penal Code Section 422 makes it a crime for someone to communicate a threat to another person that could result in great bodily injury or death.
-PC 422 is normally called “criminal threats.”
+California Penal Code Section 422 makes it a crime for someone to communicate a threat to another person that could result in significant bodily injury or death.
+PC 422 is usually called “criminal threats.”

 Put simply, this statute prohibits threatening to harm or kill another person when the threat places the victim or another person reasonably sustained fear for their safety or that of their family.